lexedata/lexedata/docs/tour.rst

     $ git commit -am "Make dataset valid!"
     [...]

-Extended extended CLDF compatibility
+Extended CLDF compatibility
 ====================================

-We have taken this dataset from a somewhat ideosyncratic format to metadata-free CLDF and to a dataset with extended CLDF compliance.
+We have taken this dataset from a somewhat idiosyncratic format to metadata-free CLDF and to a dataset with extended CLDF compliance.
 The ``cldf validate`` script checks for strict conformance with the CLDF standard.
 However, there are some assumptions which lexedata and also some other CLDF-aware tools tend to